 The latest Ofsted inspection, a graded inspection on 13 May 2025, awarded the school Outstanding ratings for Behaviour and Attitudes, Personal Development, and Leadership and Management.
 This high praise reflects a school where expectations are high and students thrive within a structured, caring environment.

 The academic performance at Ossett Southdale is exceptional, placing it among the highest-performing primary schools in England.
-In the most recent 2024 results, 93% of pupils reached the expected standard in reading, writing, and mathematics combined.
-This is significantly higher than the England average of 62%.
+In the 2025 dataset, 90% of pupils reached the expected standard in reading, writing, and mathematics combined.

-The school ranks 618th in England for primary outcomes according to the FindMySchool ranking.
-Locally, it ranks 2nd among all schools in the Ossett area, placing it in the top 10% of schools in England (national high band).
+The school ranks 259th out of 14,978 primary schools in England for academic outcomes according to the FindMySchool ranking.
+Locally, it ranks 1st among schools in the Ossett area, placing it comfortably inside the top 10% of schools in England.

-Performance at the higher standard is equally impressive.
-In 2024, 34% of pupils achieved the higher standard in reading, writing, and mathematics, which is more than four times the England average of 8%.
-In individual subjects, the average scaled scores were 109 in reading and 110 in mathematics, both of which comfortably exceed the national benchmarks.
+Performance at the higher standard is also impressive.
+In the 2025 dataset, 30% of pupils achieved the higher standard in reading, writing, and mathematics.
+In individual subjects, the average scaled scores were 108 in reading and 111 in mathematics, both of which point to secure attainment.
 These results are evidence of a teaching model that effectively stretches more able pupils while ensuring the vast majority reach their expected targets.

 England ranks and key metrics (where available)